The 5 Best Small Chicken Coop for Urban Areas

 The chicken coop your friend in Colorado loves might not serve the needs of a chicken owner in an urban city of Virginia.

 Let’s take a look at what features do matter.

 Without a doubt, the most important factor is the size of your flock.

 Chickens require space.
-Lack of space can lead to stress and undesirable issues.
+Lack of space can lead to stress and undesirable issues - Perhaps even to your chickens flying out of the coop.
 You need two to four square feet per chicken, even more for larger breeds.

 If you live in a colder climate, experts recommend more space for each bird.
 Think about:

 A close second factor is ventilation.
 Chickens need air, just like we do.

 You would also need to check if your chickens aren't too cold or too hot.
 A badly ventilated coop can lead to respiratory diseases, as well as some nasty smells you don’t want to experience.